BryanSummers14/ng-getting-started/README.md

 I used a crypto coin dashboard, but feel free to use whatever api you want [public apis](https://github.com/toddmotto/public-apis)

 ## Project Steps
+Why Angular?
+  - Single page apps provide a much richer user experience than traditional multi page web apps.
+    - a single page app does not require page reloads to load new content or perform actions.
+It is all on a single page which feels more like a native application.
+    - Frameworks like angular, react and vue provide structure and modularity to your code.
+      - Angular is great at scale and for enterprise applications because once developers are working the angular way things are easily added or fixed and things stay organized.
+      - Each of these frameworks has the idea of components and breaking things down.
+This is much more maintainable.
+    - Progressive web apps are possible with the help from things like service workers.
+Take these combined with something like firebase and you can have a web app that runs the same offline as it does online.
+  - You can take a framework such as ionic and reuse your web app code and port it to mobile or desktop.
+Check this tutorial out on how to port your angular app to MacOs, Windows, or linux and run as a native app.
+[Electron](https://angularfirebase.com/lessons/desktop-apps-with-electron-and-angular/ )
+  - They are faster!
+If you use angular features such as lazy loading and the soon to be released Ivy renderer for angular.
+Your app can load almost instantly and navigating routes will be almost instant.

 pre-reqs: Node v8 or greater.
 Angular cli installed globally (v7 preferrable)